Krista Latham, PhD, D-ABFA

 How did you become connected with this mission in Texas?

 I was contacted by my colleague Dr. Lori Baker from Baylor University in 2012 about volunteering my time to help in the exhumation and identification of the migrants buried in Brooks County.
 The ability to participate in this human rights mission requires special training in forensic archeology and forensic anthropology, skills I have and skills I am training my graduate students to master.
-I jumped at the opportunity to help reunite these families because it is the right thing to do and asked if I could bring some of my senior graduate students to assist as well.
+Volunteering to search for, recover and contribute to identification efforts is the right thing to do and I asked if I could bring some of my senior graduate students to assist as well.
 This endeavor is larger than any one person or institution and requires many qualified volunteers working together to identify these individuals and send them home.
-We worked on the exhumations during the summers of 2013 and 2014.
-Additionally, I have been working with Dr. Kate Spradley of Texas State University on the analysis of the individuals exhumed from the cemetery in Brooks Co.
-The process of skeletal analysis is a long process and the UIndy team has been traveling to Texas during the summers of 2015 and 2016 to work with Dr. Spradley on the forensic anthropology analyses.
+The initial exhumations with Baylor University occurred during the summers of 2013 and 2014.
+After that we transitioned to working with Dr. Kate Spradley of Texas State University on the analysis of the individuals exhumed from the cemetery in Brooks Co.
+The process of skeletal analysis is a long process and the UIndy team traveled to Texas during the summers of 2015 and 2016 to work with Dr. Spradley on the forensic anthropology analyses.
+Dr. Spradley subsequently created her own graduate program and our team pivoted again in our work in the Texas Borderlands.
+We worked with Dr. Spradley and her students on cemetery exhumations.
+We also started working with Eddie Canales of the South Texas Human Rights Center building, repairing and filling lifesaving water stations and with Remote Wildlands Search and Recovery to do large scale search and recovery operations on clandestine ranchlands.

 Why is this humanitarian work important to you?